-Important ... and nuanced
+Important ... and complicated

-- Identifying inequity in antimicrobial stewardship is particularly complex because more is not better - despite provider and/or patient beliefs - As a result, the directionality of disparity may be unexpected i.e. a group facing disparities may get a more correct intervention, but perhaps for ignoble reasons - The crux: A disparity in any direction warrants questioning and investigation
+- Identifying inequity in antimicrobial stewardship is particularly complex because more is not better - despite provider and/or patient beliefs - As a result, the directionality of disparity may be unexpected i.e. a group facing disparities may get the more correct intervention, but perhaps for ignoble reasons - A disparity in any direction warrants questioning and investigation

-A Case Study in Inequity:
+A Case Study in Inequity: ARTI